-The researchers will use a bespoke survey of primary and secondary schools, combined with administrative data on teachers and pupils, to evaluate the short-term impact of trainee teachers on schools’ effectiveness in raising pupil attainment.
-They will also explore whether trainee teachers stay in the profession, and how they move across schools.
+The researchers used a bespoke survey of primary and secondary schools, combined with administrative data on teachers and pupils, to evaluate the short-term impact of trainee teachers on schools’ effectiveness in raising pupil attainment.
+They also explored whether trainee teachers stay in the profession, and how they move across schools.

-Importantly, the study will document indirect costs (such as supervision and mentoring) and benefits (such as reduced teaching hours) of taking on trainees via different routes.
+Importantly, the study documented indirect costs (such as supervision and mentoring) and benefits (such as reduced teaching hours) of taking on trainees via different routes.

-The study will take into account the possibility that different individuals – who may become more or less effective teachers – may choose different training routes.
-It will address this potential bias by accounting for teacher characteristics in a comprehensive way.
+The study took into account the possibility that different individuals – who may become more or less effective teachers – may choose different training routes.
+It addressed this potential bias by accounting for teacher characteristics in a comprehensive way.

-Interim findings are presented in the IFS Report The Costs and Benefits of Different Initial Teacher Training Routes, published in November 2014.
+The project's findings are presented in the IFS Report The Longer-Term Costs and Benefits of Different Initial Teacher Training Routes, published in July 2016.